As you all know, I get a lot of email. Most of it is actually pretty routine.

 It is rare that I get a note indicating that members are being unresponsive to one another.
 Yes, I am sure it happens a lot.
 And, sure, you can write it off to the fact that we have gotten to be a large organization, but frankly, I cannot and will not ever accept that as an explanation.

 If there is any complaint that I hear more often than any other it is “I wish they would just get back to me.”
 The life of those who are active in their search is filled with days of making phone calls and writing emails.
 Generally speaking, not the satisfying work of making spreadsheets and sitting in budgeting and planning meetings those in the world of work so enjoy.

 You would think that since all of us have been unemployed at one time or another, that we would remember how it felt to contact others for help and not receive the courtesy of a response.
 I can tell you that I remember, and that is one of the reasons that I try very hard to return all my phone calls and respond to all the email I get.
 (Okay, I sometimes run behind on responding to email, but I really try to catch up at least once a week!)

 This is not a job listing service.
-Yes, we do publish about 400+ pages of job leads each month, but first and foremost, we are a circle of friends.
+Yes, we do publish lots of job leads each month, but first and foremost, we are a circle of friends.

 Just as friends don’t let friends drive drunk, friends also shouldn’t let messages from friends go unanswered.